 Do You Have The Right To Plead Not Guilty When Your Lawyer Disagrees?

-On Wednesday, the U.S. Supreme Court hears arguments in a case with a surprise plot twist: The jurors were told that the accused was guilty of a triple murder — not by the prosecutor, but by the defense lawyer.
+The U.S. Supreme Court heard lively arguments Wednesday in a case with a surprise plot twist: the jurors were told that the accused was guilty of a triple murder — not by the prosecutor, but by the defense lawyer.

 "There is no way reasonably possible that you can listen to the evidence and not come" to that conclusion, he said.

-In an effort to avoid the death penalty, the defense lawyer refused to follow the instructions of his client, who contended he was innocent.
+In an effort to avoid the death penalty, the defense lawyer refused to follow the instructions of his client, who contended that he was innocent.
 The question before the justices is whether that violated the client's constitutional right to counsel.

 In 2008, Robert McCoy's wife, Yolanda, took her infant daughter and fled Bossier, La., after her husband held her at knifepoint and threatened to kill her.
 She left her 17-year-old son with her parents in Bossier so he could finish high school and graduate, and went into protective custody in Dallas.